 The minor is open to sophomores, juniors or seniors in good academic standing, and is available to students who are enrolled in bachelor's degree programs at Michigan State University from the College of Communication Arts and Sciences and from the College of Engineering.
 As space permits, students from other colleges desiring the minor will be considered on an individual basis.

 If you are interested in the minor you must submit an application essay describing your interest and any applicable prior coursework or work experience.
-Applications must be submitted by the second week of the fall or spring semester.

 Prior to applying please contact the ICT4D Program Coordinator, Susan Wyche.
 With the approval of the department that administers your degree program, courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor's degree.
 Your program of study must be approved by your academic advisor for the minor.

 Have questions or need more information?
 Please reach out to: